mahmoudh3sham/cme-task/README.md

 * StateFlow

 ## Network
-Project uses the following tool to handle remote fetching
+Project uses the following tools to handle remote fetching
 * Retrofit (with logging-interceptor to log network response).
 * Coroutines with Flow to handle data fetching asynchronously.